Porochista Khakpour: Education

 Khakpour grew up as the only Iranian at her elementary school, middle school, and high school.
 She was the editor-in-chief of her high school newspaper, graduating from South Pasadena High School in 1996.

 Khakpour received a Hearst Scholarship to attend Sarah Lawrence College, where she studied under Danzy Senna and Victoria Redel.
 During her junior year, she studied abroad in England at the University of Oxford's Wadham College.
 Khakpour graduated from Sarah Lawrence in 2000 with a BA in liberal arts, with a concentration in creative writing and literature.

-In 2001, Khakpour was living in the East Village, where she witnessed the 9/11 attacks from the windows of her then-boyfriend’s twenty-fifth floor Manhattan apartment.
-As a Middle Eastern American, she has described the attacks as “the turning point of my life.”
-Khakpour has been described as a “9/11-era chronicler”, and the attacks figure prominently in both of her first two novels, Sons and Other Flammable Objects and The Last Illusion.
+In 2001, Khakpour was living in the East Village, where she witnessed the 9/11 attacks from the windows of her then-boyfriend's twenty-fifth floor Manhattan apartment.
+As a Middle Eastern American, she has described the attacks as "the turning point of my life."
+Khakpour has been described as a "9/11-era chronicler", and the attacks figure prominently in both of her first two novels, Sons and Other Flammable Objects and The Last Illusion.
 Khakpour became an American citizen in November 2001, two months after the 9/11 attacks.

 Khakpour received her MA in creative writing from Johns Hopkins University and the Johns Hopkins Writing Seminars program in 2003, where she studied under Stephen Dixon and Alice McDermott.

-After graduating from Hopkins, Khakpour was named a 2003 fellow of the Academy for Alternative Journalism at Northwestern University’s Medill School of Journalism.
+After graduating from Hopkins, Khakpour was named a 2003 fellow of the academy for Alternative Journalism at Northwestern University’s Medill School of Journalism.
 At Medill, Khakpour was mentored by Charles F. Whitaker.
 While a reporting fellow at The Chicago Reader, she spent three months reporting undercover on Skydive Chicago, then the deadliest skydiving center in rural Illinois.

 Career

 Writing

 Before publishing her first novel, Khakpour worked as a journalist, covering arts and entertainment as well as producing in-depth investigative journalism.
-As a 19 year-old student at Sarah Lawrence, she interned at The Village Voice, where she was published for the first time.
+As a 19-year-old student at Sarah Lawrence, she interned at The Village Voice, where she was published for the first time.
 She later interned at Spin magazine.
 In the early 2000s, she was a columnist at both Paper and New York magazines, and wrote articles for MTV.com, BET.com, VH1.com, Gear, Flaunt, and Urb.

 At age 29, Khakpour published her debut novel, Sons and Other Flammable Objects, in September 2007.
 It has been interpreted as a response to and "rewriting" of Sadegh Hedayat's The Blind Owl.
-Sons and Other Flammable Objects was recognized as a New York Times Book Review Editor’s Choice, won the 77th California Book Award in First Fiction., and included on the Chicago Tribunes 2007 "Fall's Best" list.
+Sons and Other Flammable Objects was recognized as a New York Times Book Review Editor's Choice, won the 77th California Book Award in First Fiction., and included on the Chicago Tribunes 2007 "Fall's Best" list.
 The novel was also shortlisted for the William Saroyan International Prize for Writing, and longlisted for the 2008 Dylan Thomas Prize.
 An Italian edition was published by Bompiani in 2009.

-In 2011, she was the guest editor of Guernica's first Iranian-American issue, curating works from writers including Saïd Sayrafiezadeh, Azadeh Moaveni, Nahid Rachlin, Hooman Majd, Roger Sedarat, and Sholeh Wolpé.
+In 2011, Khakpour was the guest editor of Guernicas first Iranian-American issue, curating works from writers including Saïd Sayrafiezadeh, Azadeh Moaveni, Nahid Rachlin, Hooman Majd, Roger Sedarat, and Sholeh Wolpé.